-6.1 Mapping of basic data types
+7.1 Mapping of basic data types

 oneM2M has defined the data types that describe the format of the value stored at the attribute.
-Those oneM2M data types are listed in the below table, and mapped to the data types specified by OMA Lightweight M2M 1.0 [5] (shortened in OMA LWM2M).
+Those oneM2M data types are listed in the below table, and mapped to the data types specified by OMA Lightweight M2M 1.0 [OMA LwM2M 1.0] (shortened in OMA LWM2M).